Jwsonic/Jwsonic.github.io/content/projects/inscribe.md

 categories = ["HTML", "Python", "AngularJS", "JQuery", "Bootstrap", "Heroku", "Stripe"]
 +++

-## Assignments with a growth mindset
+## Assignments with a Growth Mindset

 Inscribe is the first webapp I worked on for [Pomegranate Lab](http://pomegranatelab.com/).
 It's purpose was to help teachers connect with their students by providing in-depth feedback about the student's assignments, and additionally provide context around what the student could do to improve their grades.
 Inscribe had the following requirements: